 2: 13 and Over Short Course: 13 & 14, Open

-3: 14 and Under Long Course: 10 & Under (TF), 11 and 12 and 13 & 14
+3: 12 and Under Long Course: 10 & Under, 11 and 12

-4. Open Senior Long Course: Open (P/F)
+4. 13 and Over and Open Senior Long Course: Open (P/F)

-Each Long Course State Championship Meet will be run as a three-day meet with the order of events and specification as to whether the 11-12 and 13-14 age groups will swim timed finals (TF) or prelim finals (P/F) to be determined by the Technical Committee.
+Each Long Course State Championship Meet will be run as a three-day meet with the order of events and specification as to whether the 10 and Under, 11-12 and 13-14 age groups will swim timed finals (TF) or prelim finals (P/F) to be determined by the Technical Committee.

 For the Long Course State Championship Meets, it is recommended to have the 14 and Under Age Group meet on the same weekend as our current state championship (usually one week ahead of the Central Zone Age Group Meet) and the Open Senior Meet prior to Sectionals, Junior Nationals and Senior Nationals.
 Each meet will receive $6,000.00 from MS to help offset pool rental, along with awards and the administrative official being paid by MS.

-I. Individual / Relay Events Offered
+J. Individual / Relay Events Offered

 All Michigan LSC individual and relay events in the above specified age groups that have established time standards are offered.
 However, all 800/1000’s and 1500/1650’s at the State Championship Meets will be swum together, fastest to slowest alternating heats by gender.
 The computer will separate the 13-14 and Open age groups for awards and scoring after the completion of the event.
 Swimmers will need to consult the heat sheet posted on deck for heat and lane assignments.

-J. Proof of Individual Entry Times
+K. Proof of Individual Entry Times

 1. DEFINITION: These are “proof of time” meets.
 This means that all submitted entry times must be proven/verified by a specific point in time or the entry will be scratched.
 If an entry time is not pre-proven/verified the swimmer will be scratched from the event and the MS Office will notify the club’s entry chair via the email address stated on the entry file of the rejected entry.
 Once the entry is rejected, no proof of time will be accepted and the swimmer is out of the event.
 Refunds will not be issued for failure to supply a proof of time.